 Knit returns search results from its index files, so incomplete search results are usually due to stale or inaccessible index files.
 Check the following:

 - Index files may be stale: If you set a Data Source to be checked for content updates manually or very infrequently, the index files may be stale.
 You can either set them to be incrementally re-indexed automatically, or manually check for content updates – see “Knit does not show me new or modified content or still shows me deleted content.
 How do I fix this?”.

 - Index files may be inaccessible: In rare cases, the index files may be up to date but are temporarily inaccessible because too many applications are trying to access them or because your anti-virus software has locked them.
 In most cases, re-running the search should fix this problem.

 - You may be using an unsupported content based search: Searching for documents based on their contents is only supported for files that are on your local hard disk (C:\, D:\…), and this requires Windows Search to be enabled.
-You will not see documents in your search results if you are searching based exclusively on their content, and the files are located on remote email or cloud storage accounts.
+You may not see cloud based files in your search results if you are searching exclusively on their content.
 See “Is content based searching supported?”.

-I get strange “Unhandled Exception” errors and Blob crashes.
+I get strange “Unhandled Exception” errors and Knit crashes.
 How can I resolve them?

 First, make sure your system meets the minimum system requirements.
 We also recommend that you install the latest Windows Updates from Microsoft.
 Knit depends heavily on the .NET Framework released by Microsoft, and the latest version of this may fix the problem.